 Sale of Artwork

-The library will not engage in selling or negotiating for the sale of artwork on behalf of the artist; however, business cards or contact information for the artist may be left in the gallery.
-Cary Memorial Library receives no commission for any artwork sold.
+The Library and Community Center will not engage in selling or negotiating for the sale of artwork on behalf of the artist; however, business cards, price lists, or contact information for the artist may be left in the gallery.
+The Library and Community Center receive no commission for any artwork sold.